 The church is simultaneously a participant in the sin of Adam and a new community established by God.
-The challenge is to discern what responsible living looks like given these realities: 'It will ... be necessary to delineate the new social basic-relations, which are established by the fact of Christ, as constitutive in the deepest sense for a social body like the church'.
+The challenge is to discern what responsible living looks like given these realities: "It will ... be necessary to delineate the new social basic-relations, which are established by the fact of Christ, as constitutive in the deepest sense for a social body like the church".37

-Being Führeinander across Global Inequality
+IV.
+Being Füreinander across Global Inequality

 It is well known that Bonhoeffer urges Christian people to prioritize theological over every other consideration, and insists that the church needs a theological basis for every striving for world peace, every social action, gesture of friendship, and more.
-With Bonhoeffer, there can be no compromise in confessing 'one body and one Spirit, one Lord, one faith, one baptism, one God and Father of us all (Eph.
-4:14ff)'.
-However remote the location, whether or not the local community has running water, whether a cash or barter economy, whether predominantly consumers or producers of the products of industrial agriculture, the theological truth claim is that we are 'one body and one Spirit, one Lord, one faith, one baptism, one God and Father of us all (Eph.
-4:14ff).
+With Bonhoeffer, there can be no compromise in confessing "one body and one Spirit, one Lord, one faith, one baptism, one God and father of us all (Eph.
+4:14ff)".
+However remote the location, whether or not the local community has running water, whether a cash or barter economy, whether predominantly consumers or producers of the products of industrial agriculture, the theological truth claim is that we are precisely this unified body.
 Whether mining and loading iron ore, or sitting in rooms supported by steel girders made from iron ore, we are one church.
 Everything depends upon Jesus Christ, the risen, exalted Lord.
-'All worldly powers are subject to and bound to serve Christ, each in its own way'.
-The church's proclamation of Christ 'is not subject to any earthly limitations; it is ecumenical, which means it encompasses the entire globe'.
+"All worldly powers are subject to and bound to serve Christ, each in its own way".
+The church's proclamation of Christ "is not subject to any earthly limitations; it is ecumenical, which means it encompasses the entire globe".
+40

-This is not all that needs to be said, however, when global risks are facts of life for everyone but vulnerability to risk is something very different: 'disaster risks are skewed toward developing countries'.
-Small islands, developing states, and other small countries, have far higher levels of relative risk of poverty in a changing climate with respect to the size of their populations and economies than do the USA, UK, or other members of the G8.
-Non-white and low-income communities typically breathe
+This is not all that needs to be said, however, when global risks are facts of life for everyone but vulnerability to risk is something very different: "disaster risks are skewed toward developing countries".
+41 Small islands, developing states, and other small countries, have far higher levels of relative risk of poverty in a changing climate with respect to the size of their populations and economies than do the USA, UK, or other members of the G8.42 Non-white and low-income communities typically breathe air polluted with more hazardous ingredients than affluent white communities.43 The source of many risks associated with climate change and economic volatility affect the world's poor but can be traced to energy consumption patterns and political choices in the rich world.44 Very poor people in diverse countries around the world are already bearing the brunt of the consequences of climate change, the targeted killing of terrorist suspects, downturns or worse in the global economy, and more.